This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 About Megan

-I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
-Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
+I learned how to cook by exploring seasonal ingredients, and you can too!
+Meal time shouldn’t be stressful or complicated, and with fresh ingredients and easy methods, I’m here to help you enjoy the time spent in the kitchen.
 Read more…

 So much better than Jiffy muffins, made them with a big pot of veggie soup the other night.
 The perfect compliment, so light and airy!